t--becker/tech-writer-ide/README.md

 # Technical Writer's IDE
-This IDE offers everything a tech writer needs in one place, so you can write your docs and make shit go.
+This IDE offers everything a tech writer needs in one place so you can write your docs and make shit go.

 Technical Writer's IDE Features:
 * Markdown Toolbar